aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 #### Log Archive
-The log archive account is provide a central aggregation and secure storage point for all audit logs created within the AWS Organization.
+The log archive account provides a central aggregation and secure storage point for all audit logs created within the AWS Organization.
 This account contains a centralized location for copies of every account’s Audit and Configuration compliance logs.
 It also provides a storage location for any other audit/compliance logs, as well as application/OS logs.

 The AWS CloudTrail service provides a full audit history of all actions taken against AWS services, including users logging into accounts.
 We recommend access to this account be restricted to auditors or security teams for compliance and forensic investigations related to account activity.
 Additional CloudTrail trails for operational use can be created in each account.